FBW32/pb-basic-test/README.md

 # Test - Programming Basics
 ## Test Instructions
+* Work from the `index.js` file provided in this repository.
 * Follow all of the instructions below to complete the test.
 * Remember to print all your solutions.
 * Good luck!